-The Institute requires that the lead applicant(s) as well as the proposed or actual Chair, Vice Chair, Secretary, and Treasurer of the board of trustees be fingerprinted after submitting an application.
-This applies even if these individuals have been fingerprinted for prior charter applications.
-Institute staff will send instructions on completing the fingerprint process to the individual applicant(s) and proposed/actual board officers.
+All proposed board members as well as the lead applicant must undergo background checks and fingerprinting in order for the Institute to recommend the charter for approval.
+Institute staff will send instructions for completing the fingerprint process to the lead applicant(s) and proposed/actual board officers as necessary according to the timeline for application review.
 Failure to complete fingerprinting in a timely manner may delay the application review process.